Create sharded table¶

 To avoid oversharding, CrateDB by default limits the number of shards per node to 1000.
 Any operation that would exceed that limit, leads to an exception.

-Example: You want to create a partitioned table on your single node cluster to store time-series data with the following assumptions:
+To illustrate the steps above, let’s use them on behalf of an example.
+Imagine you want to create a partitioned table on a three-node cluster to store time-series data with the following assumptions: